FraunhoferIVV/fastiot/docs/source/tutorials/part_1_getting_started/02_setting_up_pycharm.rst

  You need to be in the docker-Group on your Linux system to be allowed to start docker containers and the docker service needs to be running.

- To check you can run ``docker container ls`` to see any potentially running docker containers or you will receive a, hopefully, helpful error message.
+ To check you can run :command:`docker container ls` to see any potentially running docker containers or you will receive a, hopefully, helpful error message.

 You may use the commandline to work with the file generated in :file:`build/deployments/*/docker-compose.yaml` or use